Moving Van Cost Calculator: The True Cost of a Rental Truck in 2026

 How far in advance should I reserve a moving truck?

-Reserve 2–4 weeks in advance for local moves and 3–6 weeks for one-way long-distance rentals.
-During peak season (June–August), reserve 4–8 weeks ahead.
-U-Haul offers a $50 reservation guarantee — if they can't provide the reserved truck size, you get $50 off or a free upgrade.
-Penske and Budget may substitute a comparable truck if your reserved size isn't available.
-Always confirm your reservation 48–72 hours before pickup.
+Reserve 2–4 weeks ahead for local moves and 3–6 weeks for one-way long-distance.
+During peak season (June–August), book 4–8 weeks out.
+U-Haul offers a $50 reservation guarantee; Penske and Budget may substitute a comparable truck if your size isn't available.
+Always confirm 48–72 hours before pickup.

 Sources & Methodology